AAA3A-AAA3A/AAA3A-cogs/README.rst

 **Ip:**

 A cog to display the external ip address of the bot and a command for the web address with support for ip and a custom port.
-In order for cog to calculate the ip address for both commands, please install "requests" with this command.

-    python -m pip install requests

 ------------
 Contributing